Lexicon-Digital/consultant-pathway/README.md

 If you have recommendations for additional learning platforms or resources please feel free to speak with your mentor, one of the people and experience team members or raise them in the #devtech channel in slack.

+### Requesting additional training <a name="requesting-additonal-training"></a>

+Some training materials and courses such as the Epic React course mentioned above can be provided to you through your mentor's recommendation.
+If you feel that you may benefit from additional courses please speak to your mentor and they can arrange for it to be purchased or re-imbursed back to you.

 ## Reporting Bugs and Issues <a name="reporting-issues"></a>

 If you experience any issues with company logins or course material not being available, please let the operations team know as soon as possible.

 ## Contributing <a name="contributing"></a>

+If any content above has been updated or removed from their sources please feel free to update this document by raising a merge request with the relevant changes.

-We are also looking to improve and ensure that we are providing up to date learning opportunities for all our team members at Lexicon Digital.
-If you feel that this guide can be improved please reach out to your mentor or James Garner (Engineering Manager).
+We are always looking for ways to improve and ensure that we are providing up to date learning opportunities for all our team members at Lexicon Digital.
+If you feel that this guide can be improved with new content or additional topics please reach out to your mentor and raise a merge request into the ./admin/suggestions.md file.